Chizaso/AirBnB_clone/README.md

-Readme file for project AirBnB by John Chizas Nkhata
+Readme file for project AirBnB by John Chizaso Nkhata